integeruser/jgltut/README.md

 [here](https://bitbucket.org/alfonse/gltut/wiki/Home).
 The author occasionally updates his book by adding new tutorials: we will update this project in the same manner as soon as we can.

-Tutorials ported so far: 15 / 16
+Tutorials ported so far: 16.2 of 16.3

 To suggest a feature, report a bug, or general discussion: [github issue tracker](https://github.com/rosickteam/OpenGL/issues).
 Happy coding!